-8.7 Children Missing Education (CME)
+7.7.
+Children Missing Education (CME)

-All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
+- All staff should be aware that children going missing, particularly repeatedly, can act as a vital warning sign of a range of safeguarding possibilities.
 This may include abuse and neglect, which may include sexual abuse or exploitation and child criminal exploitation.
-It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage.

-- Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future. - St Augustine of Canterbury Catholic Primary School recognises that, when a child is not in school, children may be vulnerable to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible. - Staff should be aware of their school's unauthorised absence and children missing from education procedures (see attendance policy).
+It may indicate mental health problems, risk of substance abuse, risk of travelling to conflict zones, risk of female genital mutilation or risk of forced marriage. - Early intervention is necessary to identify the existence of any underlying safeguarding risk and to help prevent the risks of a child going missing in future. - St Augustine of Canterbury Catholic Primary School recognises that, when a child is not in school, children may be vulnerable to or exposed to other risks, so we work with parents and other partners to keep children in school whenever possible. - Staff should be aware of their school's unauthorised absence and children missing from education procedures [see attendance policy]

-8.8 Domestic Abuse
+7.8 Domestic Abuse

 - Domestic abuse is any type of controlling, bullying, threatening or violent behaviour between people in a relationship.
-It can seriously harm children and young people and witnessing domestic abuse is child abuse.
-Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children. - St Augustine of Canterbury Catholic Primary School recognises that Domestic abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
-Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
+Seeing, hearing or experiencing the effects of domestic abuse and/or experiencing it in their own intimate relationships, can have a serious, long lasting impact upon children and is a form of child abuse. - St Augustine of Canterbury Catholic Primary School recognises that domestic abuse can encompass but is not limited to psychological; physical; sexual; financial; and emotional abuse. - In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

-8.9 So-called 'honour-based' abuse
+7.9 So-called 'Honour-Based' Abuse

-- So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
-Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators. - All staff need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - If staff have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they should speak to the Designated Safeguarding Lead (or deputies).
+• So-called 'honour-based' abuse (HBA) encompasses incidents or crimes which have been committed to protect or defend the honour of the family and/or the community, including female genital mutilation (FGM), forced marriage, and practices such as breast ironing.
+Abuse committed in the context of preserving "honour" often involves a wider network of family or community pressure and can include multiple perpetrators.

+- All staff need to be alert to the possibility of a child being at risk of HBA, or already having suffered HBA. - If staff have a concern regarding a child that might be at risk of HBA or who has suffered from HBA, they should speak to the Designated Safeguarding Lead (or deputy).
 As appropriate, they will activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and children's social care.
 Where FGM has taken place, since 31 October 2015 there has been a mandatory reporting duty placed on teachers that requires a different approach (see following section).